 The order of the judge will also allow rivals to access the millions of Android applications in the Play Store, allowing them a competitive selection.

-Donato has given Google until to make any changes that are required by his order.
+Donato has given Google until November to make any changes that are required by his order.
 The company had claimed it would take between 12 and 16 months to create the safeguards necessary to reduce the likelihood of potentially malicious software infecting Samsung phones and other mobiles devices running its free Android software.

 The court-mandated revamp is intended to prevent Google from blocking competition in the Android apps market.
-This is part of an attempt to protect a system of commissions that has been a boon to one of the most prosperous companies in the and helped raise the market value for its corporate parent Alphabet Inc. up to $2 trillion.
+This is part of an attempt to protect a system of commissions that has been a boon to one of the most prosperous companies in the world and helped raise the market value for its corporate parent Alphabet Inc. up to $2 trillion.

 Google announced in a blog that it would ask the court to pause any pending changes and would appeal the court’s ruling.